enthought/ets/docs/source/eeps/eep-3.rst

                 ...

 This is very similar in feel to the current ``TraitChangeNotifyWrapper``, but constructing an event rather than dispatching based on signature.
 A similar collection of notify wrapper subclasses will be needed for different dispatch targets and extended trait change situations.

-The new trait container classes will be implemented as a simpler base class that has a validate method and a notify method and will

 References and Footnotes
 ========================